mattoverby/mclscene/README.md

 The best way to include mclscene in your project is to add it as a submodule with git, use cmake to call add_subdirectory, then use the ${MCLSCENE_LIBRARIES} and
 ${MCLSCENE_INCLUDE_DIRS} that are set during the build.
+See CMakeLists.txt for more details.
-I will improve this in the future
+I will improve this in the future with a proper FindMCLSCENE.cmake.

 # todo